Important Safety Information

 Medicines are sometimes prescribed for purposes other than those listed in a Medication Guide.
 Do not use ENVARSUS XR for a condition for which it was not prescribed.
 Do not give ENVARSUS XR to other people, even if they have the same symptoms that you have.
 It may harm them.

 This Medication Guide summarizes the most important information about ENVARSUS XR.
-If you would like more information, talk with your doctor.
-You can ask your pharmacist or doctor for information about ENVARSUS XR that is written for health professionals.
+If you would like more information, talk with your healthcare provider.
+You can ask your pharmacist or healthcare provider for information about ENVARSUS XR that is written for health professionals.
 For more information, go to www.ENVARSUSXR.com or call 1-844-Veloxis (1-844-835-6947).